xtagon/docs/docs/zero-to-snake-windows-chocolatey.md

-# Zero to snake for Windows
+# Zero to snake for Windows (using Chocolatey)

-This document takes you from a blank Windows 10 / 8 / 7 computer to a running snake that you can view in your browser.
+This document takes you from a blank Windows 10/8/7 computer to a running snake that you can view in your browser.
-The programming language used in this document is NodeJS a JavaScript based language.
+The programming language used in this document is NodeJS, a JavaScript based language.

-These steps are only validated on Google Chrome, so please download and use that as your browser.
+These steps are only validated on Google Chrome, so please download and use that as your browser or your mileage may vary.

 ## Step 1 - Environment setup

 The following sets up useful utilities and tools to help us in our snake journey.

 ### 1.1 Install Chocolatey

 We want to install the chocolately package manager because it makes all the other things we want to do in step 1 much easier.

 Windows 10

- - Open a terminal on your windows machine by right clicking the start menu and chosing `Windows PowerShell (Admin)`
+- Open a terminal on your windows machine by right clicking the start menu and choosing `Windows PowerShell (Admin)`

 Windows 7

-- Open a terminal on your windows machine by cilcking the start menu and typing 'power' and chosing `Windows PowerShell`
+- Open a terminal on your windows machine by cilcking the start menu and typing 'power' and choosing `Windows PowerShell`

 Copy & paste the following command to install a package manager called Brew onto your computer.